 We maintain an insider trading policy that prohibits our officers, directors, employees, consultants and contractors from, among other things, engaging in speculative transactions in our securities, including by way of the purchase or sale of "put" or "call" options or other derivative securities directly linked to our equity, short sales of our equity or purchases of our securities on margin.
-In addition, no officer, director or employee may engage in any transaction in our securities, including pre-clearance of the transaction from our Chief Financial Officer, General Counsel or their respective designees.
+In addition, no officer, director or employee may engage in any transaction in our securities, including any purchase or sale in the open market, loan, pledge, hedge or other transfer, without first obtaining pre-clearance of the transaction from our Chief Financial Officer, General Counsel or their respective designees.